List of Curb Your Enthusiasm recurring roles: Sammi Greene

 Sammi Greene (Ashly Holloway, seasons 2–9) is Jeff and Susie's daughter, who is now an adult.
 Sammi was originally a boy, being only spoken of in the first episode of the series "The Pants Tent".
 She first appeared in the Season 2 episode "The Doll".
 In the closing credits, her name is sometimes spelled "Sammy" or "Sammie".
 She is at times the inadvertent victim of Larry and Jeff's scheme, such as them taking the head off her doll Judy and Larry accidentally getting her drunk when she drinks his wine thinking it to be grape juice.
 Sammi also shows interest in singing, which Susie takes pride in and often boasts about.
 When Sammi gave a performance as an anniversary present to Ted Danson and Mary Steenburgen, Larry stops her from singing after becoming annoyed by her singing.
 In season 9, Sammi becomes engaged to Victor Chesnick (Chet Hanks), an Afghan War veteran whom Larry upsets by refusing to thank him for his service.
 They marry in the season finale.

 Nat David

 Nat David (Shelley Berman, seasons 3–7) is Larry's widowed father.
 He tends to make mistakes that Larry calls him out on.
-Nat suffers from glaucoma and occasional hearing loss.
+Nat has glaucoma and occasional hearing loss.
 He is not very confrontational, but he does have a high sensitivity for their Jewish culture.
 Nat calls bad drivers "Schmohawks".
 Nat first appeared in the Season 3 episode, "The Special Section".